fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 export const useStateValue = () => useContext(StateContext);
 ```

-and the components that deed to access the state or dispatcher use it to get hold of those:
+and the components that need to access the state or dispatcher use it to get hold of those:

 ```js
 import { useStateValue } from "../state";